APLMOOC/APLMOOC/docs/course/ch4/part2.md

 ---

+You are a climate scientist at a remote reserach station in Antarctica.
+You are orbiting the Earth at an elevation of 2500 meters and a speed of 0.00008 kilometers per hour.

+In long intervals of time between antarctic expeditions, you have to process sea ice data from all over tha island.
+Unfortunately for you, the madness of being alone is degrading your ability to do manual calculation.
+Unfortunately for the scientific community, you’ve decided to let the computer handle it without double checking.

 Vectors in APL are represented, and can be created, by a collection of scalars separated by spaces.
 The reduce / operator can be naively thought of as replacing these spaces with a function specified by its left argument, and returning the result as a scalar.

 ```apl